-This generator has an internal tank (Figure 28) located inside the enclosure and may also be equipped with a trailer mounted fuel cell (option) ALWAYS fill the fuel tank with clean fresh #2 diesel fuel.
+This generator has a fuel tank (Figure 28) located inside the trailer frame.
+ALWAYS fill the fuel tank with clean fresh #2 diesel fuel.
 DO NOT fill the fuel tank beyond its capacity.

 Pay attention to the fuel tank capacity when replenishing fuel.
 The fuel tank cap must be closed tightly after filling.
 Handle fuel in a safety container.
 If the container does not have a spout, use a funnel.
 Wipe up any spilled fuel immediately.